kearobi/Breakfast-Club/README.md

-You will need to create a config.json file in the bc-express/config directory, copy the contents of config.example.json into it, and edit the username and password to match your local postgres account
+ -You will need to create a config.json file in the bc-express/config directory, copy the contents of config.example.json into it, and edit the username and password to match your local postgres account

 // CREATE, FORMAT, AND SEED DATABASE
 ----

-Once signed into postgres with the postgres cli (psql -U username), enter the following command:
+- Once signed into postgres with the postgres cli (psql -U username), enter the following command: